ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-pwa-step03.md

 ## Run Another Lighthouse Audit

 Commit those changes and deploy the application.
 Load your app in an Ingocnito window.
-Itshould ask for permission to track your location.
+It should ask for permission to track your location.
 Allow it to do so.
 Run a Lighthouse audit again.
 Notice that the Performance and Best Practices scores have both gone down.
 This is because of the geolocation we just added.
 If the Lighthouse scores are super important to you, then you could redesign your app to NOT default to "current location".

 ## Conclusion